mysticatea/eslint-plugin-node/docs/rules/no-hide-core-modules.md

+# node/no-hide-core-modules
-# Disallow third-party modules which are hiding core modules (node/no-hide-core-modules)
+> disallow third-party modules which are hiding core modules

+- ⛔ This rule has been deprecated.

 **:warning: This is deprecated since v4.2.0.** This rule was based on an invalid assumption.
 See also [#69](https://github.com/mysticatea/eslint-plugin-node/issues/69).